wicaksa/LeetCodePractice/Arrays 101/README.md

 In addition, the problems have hints which will help you in building up ideas on how to solve them.
 These hints will be subtle enough to set you on a particular path for reaching the optimized solution, without giving away the answer too easily.

 After completing this Explore Card on Arrays, you will understand: - What an Array is. - Basic properties of Arrays. - Implementing basic Array operations. - Simple programming techniques with Arrays.

+## Topics

+- Introduction
+- Inserting Items into an array